tyler-ruff/blazed-city/blazed_city/government/constitution.md

 Funds may be transferred directly from one account to another, even if the accounts are held by two different banks.
 Bank A (the sending party) initiates a wire transfer with a "Request to Transfer Funds", issued to Bank B (the receiving party).
 Bank B responds with an "ACCEPTANCE" or "DENIAL" based on if the account referenced exists.
 Upon receiving an "ACCEPTANCE" from Bank B, Bank A will be then required to send the appropriate money to Bank B, and file a "Notice of Financial Transfer" to the Office of Finance.
 A wire transfer request can also be sent by Bank A to request money from an identified account.
 Upon "ACCEPTANCE" by the identified account owner, the funds will be sent to Bank A, and Bank B will be responsible for issuing a "Notice of Financial Transfer" to the Office of Finance.

 ### Purchase agreement
 Citizens and companies may enter into a purchase agreement with a merchant or private seller.
 Completing such an agreement requires the selling party to file a "Purchase Notice" with the Office of Commerce.
 Merchants with goods for sale may attach a sales listing to the store of goods, which allows for such purchase agreements to be generated automatically when a user clicks "Buy".
+If any item shall be abandoned[^4], its ownership shall be subjected to the finder of the item *(ie. finder's keepers)*.

 ### Central Banking Authority
 The Nation of Blazed and the Office of Finance vests its banking authority in the [Woodrow Central Bank](https://github.com/blazed-nation/woodrow).
 The Woodrow Bank has sole authority to print Blazed Cash (B\$), as long as it acts within the budgetary limitations set forth by the Office of Finance.
 The Woodrow Central Bank shall also issue government based subsidized and unsubsidized loans.
 Subsidized loans accrue 0% interest over their term.
 The amount of money offered by loans is also limited by the budget published by the Office of Finance.
 The Woodrow Central bank is also responsible for writing Real-estate Bonds to raise funds for land development projects.
 Finally, the Woodrow Central Bank is required to issue a maintenance free checking account to all recognized agents (including bots).
 The Woodrow Central Bank shall offer all official (permit holding) Banks of the Blazed Nation deposit and bond default insurance from the WDIC (Woodrow Deposit Insurance Corporation).
 The WDIC insurance shall cover any liable loss of managed funds by the issuing bank (the policy holder).
 Deposits will be insured up to a limit, as defined in the insurance policy held by the respective bank.
 Bond default will also be covered by WDIC insurance.
 If an issuing company cannot repay its issued bonds upon the maturity date, the payments will be covered by the Woodrow Central Bank, and deferred by a government subsidized loan offered to the defaulting company.
 The Woodrow Central Bank shall offer all official (permit holding) banks of the Blazed Nation lending default insurance from the WCIC (Woodrow Credit Insurance Corporation).
 The WCIC insurance shall cover the loss of funds to a creditor when a borrower defaults on their loan.
 If a borrower cannot repay its issued loan(s), the principle amount will be reimbursed by the Woodrow Central Bank.